EvictionEngland3 January 202613 min read

 Post-2026 Essential

-After 1 May 2026, when Section 21 is abolished, all evictions will use the standard possession procedure.
-Section 8 grounds always require a hearing, so mastering this process is essential for every landlord.
+After 1 May 2026, when Section 21 is abolished for new notices, most new England possession claims will use the standard possession procedure.
+Section 8 grounds usually require a hearing, so mastering this process is essential for every landlord.

 Standard Possession Procedure Overview